Jon chewed his lip. The raven flapped its wings at him. “War, war, war, war,” it sang.

 “If ice can burn,” said Jojen in his solemn voice, “then love and hate can mate.
 Mountain or marsh, it makes no matter.
 The land is one.”

+Just a few points before we begin.
 This is not a shipping theory.
 As a matter of fact I loathe with all of my raven’s teeth the standard idea of “shipping” just because the reader wants two favorites to bang.
 What I am doing is showing how the past ties present and future events together in the story.
 One thing I do not have totally fleshed out at this point is how the outcomes of Val and Jon will go further down the road.
 If it follows the repeated themes of this pairing GRRM uses over and over, it could go one of three ways-

 - Jon and Val ride off together after the major battle to spread new “seed” that helps rebuild humanity after a near cataclysmic devastation.